The invitation

 accepting the invitation

-you once offered.
+you have offered.

 But for now